 * Click here for rating key

-Commander's Palace Restaurant Review: If there is one restaurant in New Orleans that can truly be considered iconic, it is Commander’s Palace.
-Owned by the high-profile Brennan family, the restaurant offers contemporary Creole cuisine that is as exemplary of the genre as any that can be found in the Gulf South.
-Signature dishes include turtle soup with sherry and equally traditional gumbo.
-Oysters and absinthe under a pastry shell and bread pudding soufflé only suggest the tip of the culinary iceberg.
-Chef Tory McPhail prepares pecan-crusted Gulf fish with Champagne-poached jumbo lump crab, and a black skillet-seared wild fish with vegetables.
-His devotion to locally raised raw materials leads to duck breast over “dirty” grain salad with fig jam and butternut squash; the duck comes from Covey Rise Farms in Husser, La.
-Desserts include a unique cheesecake made from Creole cream cheese.
-The libations list is extensive, with depth in many areas, including fine vintage ports, Cognacs and Scotch whiskey.
-Dozens of wines are offered by the glass, including the 2005 Rubicon Estate “Cask” Cabernet Sauvignon.
+Commander's Palace Restaurant Review: From the turquoise exterior to the interior’s lush Southern-style dining rooms, Commander’s Palace defines elegance.
+Owned by the high-profile Brennan family, the restaurant serves contemporary Creole cuisine that’s as exemplary of the genre as any that can be found in the Gulf South.
+Signature dishes include turtle soup with sherry, Parmesan-crusted oysters and a bread pudding soufflé, and these are just the tip of the culinary iceberg.
+Chef Tory McPhail offers a pecan-crusted Gulf fish with Champagne-poached jumbo lump crab, and a black skillet-seared wild fish with vegetables and char-grilled Meyer lemons, herbs and brown butter vinaigrette.
+His Creole-spiced veal tenderloin is slow cooked with a Creole mustard demi-glace, while a tender osso buco is finished with a rich roasted lamb bone jus.
+Among desserts is a unique cheesecake made from Creole cream cheese.
+The libations list is extensive, with depth in many areas, including fine vintage portos, Cognacs and Scotch whiskey.
 Here's where you want to have that Sazerac, a classic New Orleans cocktail.
-The ambience is as rich and grand, and the service is as good as it gets in New Orleans.
-Try to score a table in the elegant Garden Room.
+Service is as good as it gets in New Orleans.
+Try to score a table in the Garden Room.